Advertisement

 MOLD-RIPENED CHEESES

-These are soft cheeses, not pressed, that are salted and covered with the mold spores Pennicillium candidum (white) and Pennicillium glaucum (grey).
+Surface mold-ripened cheeses are soft cheeses, not pressed, that are salted and covered with the mold spores Pennicillium candidum (white) and Pennicillium glaucum (grey).
 The spores use the proteins and fats in the cheese to ripen it from the outside, creating a white rind.
-The mold acts on the proteins in the curds, breaking them down into more basic components, creating a liquid texture, a more complex flavor and an aroma.
-Examples include Brie, Camembert and goat cheeses.
+The mold acts on the proteins in the curds, breaking them down into more basic components.
+The presence of this mold gives these cheeses a characteristic appearance: a felt-like coating of white mycelia. as well as a typical aroma and taste.
+The paste has a creamy texture and a more complex flavor and aroma.
+Examples include the “bloomy rind” cheeses like Brie and Camembert, and mold-ripened goat cheeses.
+Eat the rind: It’s delicious!

 Brie